Orange County, California Superior Court: History

 The 1901 courthouse was remodeled in 1964–65 to add four more courtrooms on the first floor and air conditioning, but the facilities remained inadequate and ground was broken on September 16, 1966 for a new 11-story courthouse, designed in part by Richard Neutra.
 The new courthouse was dedicated on January 10, 1969; some limited functions remained in the 1901 building until 1978.
 The 1969 courthouse consists of two buildings, the tower on the northeast corner and a lower three-story building to the west, joined by a glass-paneled entrance and covered walkway.

 Preservation efforts for the 1901 courthouse saw it named to the list of California Historical Landmarks (No. 837) on March 11, 1970, then to the National Register of Historic Places in 1977.
 A seismic evaluation in 1979 concluded the building did not meet current codes, and the last county employees were moved by October 30.
 The building was gutted and reconstructed with steel beams from 1983 to 1985.
 By 1992, the interior restoration was complete.

 Venues

 In addition to the main Central branch in Santa Ana, the Superior Court of Orange County operates from branches in Orange (Lamoreaux Justice Center), Newport Beach (Harbor Justice Center), Fullerton (North Justice Center), and Westminster (West Justice Center).

-The 1901 Orange County Courthouse is being used as a museum by the OC History Center.
+The 1901 Orange County Courthouse is being used as a museum by the Orange County Clerk-Recorder and OC Parks departments.
 Several motion pictures have filmed there, including Catch Me If You Can (2002) and Legally Blonde (2001).